Health Emergencies

 Difficulty breathing may be caused by a number of medical problems, including an asthma attack or an allergic reaction.
 Any difficulty breathing is a serious emergency and requires the immediate activation of EMS.

-• If the victim states they are having an asthma attack, you may assist by:
+• Call the University Police at 617-627-6911 to activate EMS.
+If the victim states they are having an asthma attack, you may assist by:

 Allergic Reaction (Anaphylaxis)